Back to Top

 4. Mentorship: Participants are paired with mentors or coaches who provide personalized guidance.

-5. Tuition Coverage: ACOE covers the majority of the tuition, with candidates only needing to pay the $500 per year (totaling $1,000 for the entire program).
+5. Tuition Coverage*: ACOE covers the majority of the tuition, with candidates only needing to pay the $500-$3,000 per year (totaling $1,000-$6,000 for the entire program. *Cost differentiation based on equity indicators and district support

-6. Resources and Guidance: The program offers logistical and navigational support throughout the admissions process and during the program to help candidates manage their coursework and certification requirements.
+6. Resources and Guidance: The program offers logistica and navigational support throughout the admissions process and during the program to help candidates manage their coursework and certification requirements.

 Upcoming Events